fpsvogel/fpsvogel.com/src/_posts/2024-06-17-rubyist-learns-haskell-2-syntactic-sugar-performance-static-types.md

 ### Example 1: reordering functions

-Here's a solution to an exercise in the [Haskell MOOC](https://haskell.mooc.fi).
+Here's a solution to an exercise in the [*Haskell MOOC*](https://haskell.mooc.fi).
 (By the way, you can see other learning resources that I have lined up in [my new "Learn Functional Programming" repo](https://github.com/fpsvogel/learn-functional-programming).)

 ```haskell
 -- Ex 3.5: Implement a function capitalize that takes in a string